MercierCharles/MercierCharles.github.io/research.md

 We notice something very interesting and encouraging: the majority of posts are either positive or neutral (90.3%), and only 9.7% are negative.
-This is very promising for our future app, as it means that the normal mode of interaction isn't negative!
+This is very promising for our future app : the normal mode of interaction isn't negative!

 The goal now is to understand this 9.7% more.